Thibault Leroy

 In the spotlight

-In this study, we explored the origin of new heritable mutations in plants, a question that was less explored compared to animals.
+In the study published in PNAS, we explored the origin of new heritable mutations in plants, a question that was less explored compared to animals.
 While most animals have an early segregation of the germline, plant germline is generally assume to segregate very late in development, with a segregation typically assumed to occur near flowering in angiosperms.
 Such a late segregation is expected to allow the transmission of accumulated somatic mutations to progeny.
 In this study, we resequenced DNA from branches differentially exposed to sunlight in two tropical tree species, Dicorynia guianensis and Sextonia rubra.
 Contrary to expectations, we neither found more mutations in more exposed branches, nor any UV-specific footprint (mutation spectra).
 In addition, reconstructed phylogenies based on the somatic mutations do not follow branching patterns.
 Our study however unrevealed a large number of mutations, most of them observed at very low frequency in tissues.
 Despite their low allele frequency, we found that they can be transmitted to the next generation.
 Overall, our study challenges some common assumptions about somatic mutations in plants, revealing that low-frequency mutations can be heritable, mutation phylogenies deviate from tree branching patterns, and mutation rates do not seem to be highly influenced by UV exposure.
 These findings provide new perspectives on heritable somatic mutations, emphasizing their crucial role in plant evolution and suggesting more intricate links between plant growth, aging, UV exposure, and mutation rates than previously thought.
+In my mini-review published in eLife, I highlight how conserved the mutational processes seem to be in animals and plants.

-More details: Schmitt et al. Low-frequency somatic mutations are heritable in tropical trees Dicorynia guianensis and Sextonia rubra PNAS 2024
+PNAS: Schmitt et al. Low-frequency somatic mutations are heritable in tropical trees Dicorynia guianensis and Sextonia rubra PNAS 2024

-More details: Leroy.
+eLife: Leroy.
 Plants: Re-evaluating the driving force behind mutations eLife 2023

 "The dark side of the honeymoon": retracing rose breeding during the 19th - Preprint (June 2023)